1gravity/Android-ContactPicker/README.md

 ####**Usage**

-Call the contact picker like this (see JavaDoc for a a description of the individual parameters):
+Call the contact picker like this (see Javadoc for a description of the individual parameters):
 ```
 Intent intent = new Intent(this, ContactPickerActivity.class)
     .putExtra(ContactPickerActivity.EXTRA_THEME, mDarkTheme ?
 R.style.Theme_Dark : R.style.Theme_Light)